gjtucker/PC-Select/README.md

 * Download FaSTLMM Select from (http://research.microsoft.com/en-us/um/redmond/projects/mscompbio/fastlmm/) and put it in this directory.
 * (Optional) The real genotypes and phenotypes are made available by the WTCCC2 (http://www.wtccc.org.uk/ccc2/).
 To run those analyses, acquire the data from WTCCC2 and convert to eigenstrat format ((http://www.hsph.harvard.edu/alkes-price/software/).

+All of the following commands should be run from the src directory.

 ## Simulated genotypes and phenotypes

 ```matlab